Amazing September 20, 2016 By BrwnSgr

 Second personal development book that I have benefited from August 17, 2016 By Linsey Culkins

 I purchased this after following Darlene Lancer’s blog.
 I still love the blog, and now I love this book.

 Insightful and practical ways to overcome shame, October 12, 2014 by Steve Heller

 Great book.
-A must read as shame is a topic that everyone has experienced or knows someone who has.
-The book offers an in-depth look at what it is, the ineffective ways that we try to avoid feeling it’s pain, the damage it does in relationships and steps to overcoming it and finding your true self.
-I’ve read Brene Brown’s work, which is research based and good and Darlene Lancers’ book offers so much more insight and practical guidance mined from her years of experience as a therapist.
+A must-read as shame is a topic that everyone has experienced or knows someone who has.
+The book offers an in-depth look at what it is, the ineffective ways that we try to avoid feeling its pain, the damage it does in relationships and steps to overcoming it and finding your true self.
+I’ve read Brene Brown’s work, which is research-based and good and Darlene Lancers’ book offers so much more insight and practical guidance mined from her years of experience as a therapist.
 If you want to have healthier relationships and live a happier life, this book is a great tool!

 This book covered all the major areas of shame and codependent behavior and kept the focus on the reader.
 It provided comforting statements, practical exercises, and a tremendous amount of insight.
 If you read just one book on codependency this could be it.